Skip to main content

 • The regular expression is specified without delimiters, followed by the option to specify a flag

-• Result Type specifies the result type: Flat (simple result) or Array (array).
-If an array is selected as the source result or the g flag of the regular expression is used, the result will always be saved as an array.
-The Name field specifies the array name.
+• In Result type, the type of result is specified - Flat (simple result) or Array (array).
+If an array is selected as the source result or the g regex flag is used, the result will always be saved to an array.
+The Name field specifies the name of the array

 Example of parsing links to images from the source HTML code